anquanscan/sec-tools/README.md

 [wstg](https://github.com/OWASP/wstg): The Web Security Testing Guide is a comprehensive Open Source guide to testing the security of web applications and web services.
 [Cheatsheet-God](https://github.com/OlivierLaflamme/Cheatsheet-God): Penetration Testing Reference Bank - OSCP / PTP & PTX  Cheatsheet
 [steal-all-files](https://github.com/pablocorbalann/steal-all-files): Python script to automatically steal all the files and information from a computer using an USB device.
 Created just for educational purposes.
 [blueborne-scanner](https://github.com/hook-s3c/blueborne-scanner): Bluetooth scanner for local devices that may be vulnerable to Blueborne exploit
+[openvas-sandbox](https://github.com/githubfoam/openvas-sandbox): openvas  network security monitoring NIDS HIDS